 If you have an attorney, call your attorney.
 Your attorney will know how to object to a claim.
-If you do not have an attorney, you must teach yourself how to object to a claim.
+If you do not have an attorney, call the trustee's office.
+The trustee has forms and instructions on how to object to claims which will be sent to you by mail, only if you are acting as your own attorney.
 Any objections by the debtor to the claims listed must be filed with the court within 21 days after the date of the Notice.
 Failure to file an objection within the deadline set by the Notice of Intent to Pay Claims does not deprive a debtor of the right to object to the claim but it may deprive the debtor of the right to expect the chapter 13 trustee to recover any funds disbursed to the creditor after the deadline.